-Similar to done-for-you support, all they have to do is ask for guidance, and when the course is done, each student can download and print a certificate of completion.
+Similar to done-for-you support, all they have to do is ask for guidance.
+When the course is done, each student can download and print a certificate of completion.

 Questions asked and comments shared during the class are beneficial for all students and me as well.
-I get to understand exactly what may hold a student back from succeeding and proceed to share my knowledge so that nothing blocks their opportunities.
+I get to understand exactly what may hold a student back from succeeding.
+Then I proceed to share my knowledge so that nothing blocks their opportunities.

 I consider any unknowns revealed in the class’s discussion forum to be potential missteps, not mistakes.
-We all have preconceived notions about business ownership, and until you learn the truth, you’ll think something else that’s not true.
+We all have preconceived notions about business ownership.
+Until you learn the truth, you’ll think something else that’s not true.

 The beauty of being in the class is that the missteps turn into truths and wisdom that boost each student’s confidence.

 Purchasing all gift basket items from a dollar store.

-This low-cost store is fine for buying design training materials but not necessarily for actual gift baskets you offer for sale, especially if you’re starting a business.
+This low-cost store is fine for buying design training materials.
+However, it’s not necessarily great for making gift baskets you offer for sale, especially if you’re starting a business.

 Buying products at retail price from brand-name stores.

 Such stores include Bath & Body Works and Disney.
 It’s virtually impossible to buy these specialty products at wholesale cost unless you’re buying a substantial amount of goods.
-Buying merchandise at these retail stores translates into high gift basket prices that customers rarely pay.
+Buying merchandise at these retail stores makes for high prices that customers rarely pay.

 Designing gift baskets wide rather than tall.